-Log in to your server’s WHM and find the navigation section on the left labeled DNS Functions.
+Log in to your server’s WHM management panel and locate the left navigation bar named DNS Functions.

 WHM DNS Functions Described

 Add a DNS Zone